dprint/dprint/docs/process-plugin-development.md

 1. An initial `0` (4 bytes) is sent asking for the schema version.
 2. At this point, the client responds with `0` (4 bytes) for success, then `4` (4 bytes) for the schema version.

-### Requests
+### Messages

-Requests are sent from the client to the plugin in the following format:
+Messages are sent from the client to the plugin in the following format:

 ```
 <ID><KIND>[<BODY>]<SUCCESS_BYTES>